Adelaide Plains Wine Region

-Adelaide plains is a hot dry region despite its proximity to the sea.
+Adelaide Plains is a hot dry region despite its proximity to the sea.
 It lies just to the north of the city of Adelaide, and abuts the Barossa Valley to the east.

-The topography of this region is flat which is suitable for large scale, low cost viticulture.
+The topography of this region is flat which is very suitable for large scale, low cost viticulture.
 Warm dry summers necessitate irrigation but the risk of fungal diseases is very low.
-One suspects that much of the production here is vinified elsewhere and sold under the generic tag of South East Australia.

 There are however some vineyards and wineries that stand out from this picture, many of those involved have Italian heritage and a leaning towards Italian varieties.